PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-06 08:29:22
+Last updated: 2024-04-06 08:29:55
-Random Quote: There's something between us.
-Maybe my head was saying, "nip it in the bud", because my heart was saying something else... - Robin Scherbatsky
+Random Quote: Nerds who aren't good at math?Life is going to be rough boys! - Robin Scherbatsky